 The internet sleuths who outed his fraud in 2011 gave Guttenberg yet another name — the sobriquet “Googleberg.”
-He was forced to resign, fled possible criminal prosecution in Germany and, in the United States, landed an honorary position at the Washington-based Center for Strategic and International Studies think tank.
+He was forced to resign and, in the United States, landed an honorary position at the Washington-based Center for Strategic and International Studies think tank.

 Romanian Prime Minister Victor Ponta initially tried a different approach when he was accused of academic plagiarism soon after taking office in 2012: He denied everything.